Mapping Firms' Locations in Technological Space: A Topological Analysis of Patent Statistics: Introduction

 This paper presents such a new method to represent firms’ locations as a combinatorial/topological object (shape graph), which can be easily visualized and quantified in a variety of ways using graph theory.
 We adapt and extend a tool from computational topology called the Mapper procedure \parencite{singh2007topological}.
 This algorithm is well founded on mathematical concepts from computational topology and geometry, such as the Reeb graph, and aims to preserve the topological and geometric information of the original data, in two steps.
 First, it clusters data points in each local neighborhood based on a distance metric of one’s choice (e.g., cosine distance).
 Second, it connects clusters with edges if a pair of clusters shares at least one data point.
 Hence, even though the resulting graph might appear to visualize data on a two-dimensional plane--—see Figure \ref{Figure - mapper(n20_m0_cos)} (b)---as in the PCA plot, the shape graph retains the notions of proximity and continuity (in the original space) with edges between neighboring nodes.

-We apply this method to the dynamic evolution of the 333 major firms’ patent portfolios across 430 USPTO classes in 1976--2005, and discover empirical regularities that are intuitive and relevant, which we document both qualitatively and quantitatively.
+We apply this method to the dynamic evolution of the 333 major firms’ patent portfolios across 430 USPTO classes in 1976--2005, and report three sets of results.
+First, we visualize these firms' technological positions and trajectories over the three decades.
+(Whereas ``data visualization'' plays only a minor role in most empirical studies, it embodies one of the main results in our context, because the systematic mapping of technological space is the central empirical problem that this paper addresses.)
 We find many engineering firms remain undifferentiated and cluster together in the densely populated “trunk” or the “continental” part of the map.
 However, a few dozen firms, primarily in the information technology (IT) sector, start differentiating from the rest in the 1980s and the 1990s, developing unique portfolios and exhibiting distinctive trajectories, as represented by long “branches” or “flares” that spike out of the main trunk.
-In the topological space, which is coordinate free, these shapes and their time evolution provide explicit signatures of the unique ``directions'' of inventive activity.
+In the topological space, which is coordinate free, these shapes provide explicit signatures of the unique ``directions'' of inventive activity.

-We propose a formal definition of such flares based on graph theory, as well as a computational method to measure their length, which suggests 40.3 \% of the firms in our data exhibit some flares.
-We assess the empirical relevance of this “uniqueness” measure by following a traditional approach in the economics of innovation, such as \cite{PakesGriliches1984} and \cite{hall2005market}, which is to evaluate its statistical relationships with the firms’ financial performances (revenue, profit, and market value).
+Second, we propose a formal definition of such flares based on graph theory, as well as a computational method to measure their length, and find 40.3 \% of the firms exhibit some flares.
+We assess the empirical relevance of this new measure by evaluating its statistical relationships with the firms’ financial performances (revenue, profit, and market value).
 Regression results suggest positive correlations between the flare length and the performance metrics.
 This association is statistically significant at conventional levels, and economically significant in magnitude (e.g., an extra length of flare in 1976--2005 is associated with 31\%--40\% higher performances as of 2005).
-Moreover, these patterns continue to hold (i) within each sector and industry, (ii) after controlling for portfolio size (i.e., total patent count), and (iii) in balanced-panel subsamples (i.e., after controlling for firm survivorship).
+Moreover, these patterns continue to hold after controlling for (i) portfolio size, (ii) firm survivorship, (iii) industry classification, and (iv) firm fixed effects.